chochain/nanoFORTH/docs/n4_3_what.md

 > |0x100|Arduino RAM starts|_|.|.|
 > |0x000|Arduino registers|_|.|.|

-Of course, we still have the 1K Flash Memory sitting on the side which can save and reload the user dictionary when instructed.
+Note, we have the 1K EEPROM sitting on the side which can save and restore the user dictionary when instructed.

 ## Number Representation
 nanoFORTH handles only integer numbers.